evkis/data_analysis_science_pet/README.md

-# Data analysis and data science pet projects
+# Data analysis and data science study and pet projects

 📊 Here established my some of my finished data analysis and data science study and pet projects.
 💡 Machine learning and SQL projects are still to be updated.